hodgesds/perf-utils/README.md

   [`runtime.LockOSThread`](https://golang.org/pkg/runtime/#LockOSThread) for
   you, they will also unlock the thread after profiling. ***Note*** using these utility functions will incur significant overhead.
-* Perf profiling groups are not implemented properly, I need to spend more time digging through the perf code.
 * Overflow handling is not implemented.

 # Setup